Timber Defects Explained: Causes, Types, Identification, and Long-Term Impact

 DIY Scenario: Ignoring Knots in a Shelf Project

 Scenario: A DIYer selected knot-heavy pine boards for shelving.
 Over time, shelves sagged and cracked near large edge knots.
+What started as a sturdy-looking shelf unit developed a noticeable dip in the middle after a few months of holding books.

-Professional Scenario: Structural Failure from Hidden Honeycombing
+Scenario: Structural Failure from Hidden Honeycombing

 How Timber Grading Accounts for Defects